 As with the LSAT, Loyola Law does not require a minimum GRE score in order to be considered for admission to the JD program.
 Loyola Law does not prefer one exam over the other.
 The Admissions Committee weighs both the LSAT and GRE exams equally, including the newer versions of the LSAT and GRE General Test at Home exams.
 If an applicant submits scores for both the LSAT and the GRE, the Admissions Committee will evaluate all scores as part of the application package.
 If an applicant believes that one exam better reflects their abilities than the other, they may submit an addendum explaining their reasoning.

 The Admissions Committee takes a holistic approach in reviewing each application for admission.
-In addition to the LSAT or GRE score and undergraduate academic record, the Committee also considers a candidate’s graduate and/or professional school record if applicable; letters of recommendation; personal statement; resume; diversity and inclusiveness factors (including but not limited to ethnicity; race; gender identity and expression; sexual orientation; socio-economic background; geographic location; and religious affiliation); employment, leadership, and life experiences; extracurricular involvement; community service; military service; character and fitness statements, if applicable; writing measurements; and, other explanatory or supporting addenda.
+In addition to the LSAT or GRE score and undergraduate academic record, the Committee also considers a candidate’s graduate and/or professional school record if applicable; letters of recommendation; personal statement; resume; employment, leadership, and life experiences; extracurricular involvement; community service; military experience; character and fitness statements, if applicable; and, LSAT or GRE writing sample, if applicable; and other explanatory or supporting addenda.